grnet/synnefo/snf-app/docs/index.rst

 .. todo:: kpap: verify instructions for installation from source.

-Use ``pip`` to install the latest version of the package from source, or request a specific version as ``snf-asterias-app==x.y.z``.
+Use ``pip`` to install the latest version of the package from source, or request a specific version as ``snf-cyclades-app==x.y.z``.

 .. code-block:: console

-   $ pip install snf-asterias-app -f https://docs.dev.grnet.gr/pypi
+   $ pip install snf-cyclades-app -f https://docs.dev.grnet.gr/pypi

-On Debian Squeeze, install the ``snf-asterias-app`` Debian package.
+On Debian Squeeze, install the ``snf-cyclades-app`` Debian package.

 Package configuration
 ---------------------